moniquewong/moniquewong.github.io/about.md

 permalink: /about/
 ---

 I am a former management consultant who worked at McKinsey and Company based out of Vancouver, Canada.
-My most recent life adventure is completing the Masters of Data Science at the University of British Columbia.
+My most recent life adventure is completing the [Masters of Data Science at the University of British Columbia](https://masterdatascience.ubc.ca).

 ![photo](/assets/photo.jpg)

-I also identify with being...
+I also identify as:

 **A nerd**: I am fascinated by decision making and in my career, have seen good and poor examples of it.
 I believe that strong leadership and values are a part of the "good" recipe.
 I also believe that we, as humans, are not fully leveraging data and technology to inform our decision making.
 Right now, I'm diving deep into the world of data-informed decision-making by pursuing a Masters of Data Science.